jahan01/dj-extensions/docs/views.rst

 PaginationMixin
 ---------------

+Google style paginations for your django list views.

-This mixin provides list of links to previous and next `n` number of pages, in addition to just previous and next links provided by default.
+This mixin provides list of links to previous and next :code:`n_list` number of pages, in addition to just previous and next links provided by default.

 **Usage:**